-On my blog, there is a page dedicated to “advice for new homeschoolers” or Breathing Lessons, as I call it.
-The title “Breathing Lessons” came about because at the end of most, if not all, of the paragraphs, I wrote “Relax.
+The title “Breathing Lessons” came about because at the end of most, if not all, of the paragraphs about homeschooling, I wrote “Relax.
 Breathe.
 Breathe again.”
 It was meant to instill calm and confidence, a spirit of “Yes, you can!” in the novice homeschooler.
-Anyway, there’s this thing called breathing lessons and it’s all about the trials and tribulations, the joys and sorrows of homeschooling, as least as much as you can give newbies without scaring them all into running off into the night.
+Anyway, there’s this thing called breathing lessons and it’s all about the trials and tribulations, the joys and sorrows of homeschooling, at least as much as you can give newbies without scaring them all into running off into the night.
 Today, I’d like to give some advanced breathing lessons, for those of us who maybe think we don’t need such basic advice.
 Ready?
 Take a deep breath.
 Here goes!

 I’ll leave you with this: Do you allow yourself time to breathe every day?
 Without the time and space to breathe, and breathe deeply, you’re depriving yourself and your children, your home, your homeschool and your husband of life giving oxygen and energy.
 If you have time to read blogs and build discontent, you have time to be grateful for what you have.
 If you have time to do those same workbooks over and over every day, you have time to heartschool once in a while.
 And if you have time to struggle with some burdensome program that’s not working for you, you have time to try something new.
 Take time for yourself, for your kids, for your family, and just breathe.
 Then repeat as necessary.
 See what a difference it can make!

 Suzanne Stewart is a professional freelance writer and marketer, and the author of Homeschooling on the Cheap.
 She has been homeschooling her children since 2002, using mostly Charlotte Mason’s methods and philosophies.
 She has studied Charlotte’s writings, as well as others’ works on Charlotte and her ways.
 She is currently the Charlotte Mason “expert” for the Christian Homeschoolers Taking a Stand blog.
 She lives just the other side of nowhere in rural WV with her 2 children, 2 dogs, 4 cats, 2 fish and a hamster.
 When not writing or homeschooling, she enjoys reading, playing flute and bowed psaltery, tramping across the hills and hollows of home, and practicing the arts and sciences of homemaking and motherhood.
-You can find her on Facebook – https://www.facebook.com/pages/Homeschooling-on-the-Cheap/107505519307432 and Amazon – http://www.amazon.com/Homeschooling-Cheap-Suzanne-Stewart/dp/1456301470/ref=tmm_pap_title_0?ie=UTF8&qid=1358462435&sr=8-3 or on her blog, Homeschooling on the Cheap.
+You can find her on her blog, Homeschooling on the Cheap.